 - Disconnect the miter saw plug from the outlet

 - Press the spindle lock and loosen the bolt

 - Remove the miter saw blade

 - Press the spindle lock and tighten the bolt

 This tutorial shows how to replace the saw blade on a 10” Hitachi Miter Saw.
 Please refer to your owner’s manual for how to change the blade on your specific miter saw.
 Are you missing the manual for your saw?
 No worries most manuals for modern tools are available online.
 Just google the name and model of your saw or tool (ex: Hitachi miter saw manual) and I bet you’ll find the manual for your saw.

 Step 1.
 Remove the Spindle Cover.
 Rotate the blade guard to the top position.
 Remove the front screw from the spindle cover and allow the spindle cover to pivot on the back screw and drop out of the way.

 Step 2.
 Remove the Blade.
 Press the spindle lock to fully lock the spindle.
 If the spindle lock cannot be fully locked turn the spindle with a 10mm wrench while applying pressure to the spindle lock.

 While pressing the spindle lock use a 10mm wrench to remove the bolt.
-NOTE: This is a left-hand thread bolt which means it must be turned to the right in order to loosen.

 Remove the bolt and washer.